 Many weather services report only the maximum UV over the day.
-However, the UV index changes throughout the day due to the position of the sun in the sky.
+The UV index changes throughout the day due to the position of the sun in the sky.
 Typically, the UV is the highest around noon.
-However this varies by country depending on your timezone and whether daylight savings (summer time) is in effect.
+This varies, however, by country depending on your timezone and whether daylight savings (summer time) is in effect.
 UVLens provides a forecast of the UV per hour so you can be more precise in your planning your time outdoors.

 Another factor that affects UV is cloud cover.
 More often than not, services that report the current UV use the "clear sky UV".
 This is what the UV level would be if there were no clouds.
 However in reality, cloud cover can change (but not completely block) the amount of UV that reaches the surface of the earth.
 UVLens takes into account cloud cover, ozone, aerosol and other factors in the calculation.

 Sunset can occur much later into the evening during summer, particularly in countries close to the poles.
 However, the amount of UV close to sunset is a lot lower than noon, despite there still being plenty of visible light.

 The reason is when the sun is close to the horizon, light has to travel through a lot more atmosphere to reach the ground (compared to when it is directly above).
 By the time it reaches you, the particles in the atmosphere would have scattered most of the UV radiation.